mricon/grokmirror/man/grok-pull.1.rst

   -f, --force           Force full git update regardless of last-modified
                         times.
 Also useful when repos.conf has changed.
   -p, --purge           Remove any git trees that are no longer in manifest.
+  -r, --reuse-existing-repos
+                        If any existing repositories are found on disk, set new remote origin and reuse
   -c CONFIG, --config=CONFIG
                         Location of repos.conf